R2Northstar/NorthstarDocs/docs/Wiki/development/repositories/northstarmods.md

 ### 2. Add vanilla file to NorthstarMods' `main`

-Before adding the vanilla file to `NorthstarMods`, make sure its end-of-line sequence is set to LF, as CRLF would cause merge conflicts on every single line.
+Before adding the vanilla file to `NorthstarMods`, make sure its end-of-line sequence is set on the host native line ending (LF on Linux, CRLF on Windows).
 When it is done, push the file on `main` as `Respawn`:

 ```sh